vaclavhanzl/prak/README.md

 ## Installation on Windows
 Go to [mambaforge](https://mamba.readthedocs.io/en/latest/installation.html), download mambaforge for windows ([Mambaforge-Windows-x86_64](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe)).
 Run it, despite any protests from Windows.
 Install to ```C:\mambaforge```.
 This location is the only thing you have to change, otherwise go with default settings in installation dialogs.

 Run mambaforge console.
 Should be in Start menu as "Miniforge console" (name of the window is "Miniforge Prompt").
 Text prompt must start ```(base)```.
-(If it does not, you run something else.
+(If it does not, you ran something else.
 Find the right one.)
-Type this:
+Type this (and hit Enter):
 ```
 mamba install pytorch torchaudio -c pytorch
 ```
-and then this:
+and then this (then Enter again):
 ```
 pip install pysoundfile
 ```
+If any Y/n questions pop up, just hit Enter (or type Y and Enter if you wish).

 Download prak v1 zip file from this GitHub page - change "main" to "v1" up left, click on the green "Code" button up right, download zip.
 Uncompress it directly to ```C:\```, creating ```C:\prak```.
+If the downloaded file is named something like 'prak-1', rename it to 'prak'.

 Run praat.
 Open script ```C:\prak\prak_align_phrase.praat``` and add it to menu (File > Add to dynamic menu > Class1: Sound, Class2: TextGrid, Command: Align using prak).

-In preferences, set text files read/write encoding to UTF-8.
+Set Praat text files encoding to UTF-8 (Praat > Preferences > Text reading preferences > UTF-8, then Text writing preferences > UTF-8).

 Refer to [Prak installation details](https://github.com/vaclavhanzl/prak/wiki/Prak-installation-details) if you need to know more.